-On July 21, the California Transit Association released “Transit is Essential: Recommendations for the Future of Transit,” a new report that details a series of best practices and policy recommendations intended to improve the safety, efficiency, and viability of transit operations during the COVID-19 pandemic and beyond.
+In July 2020, the California Transit Association released “Transit is Essential: Recommendations for the Future of Transit,” a new report that details a series of best practices and policy recommendations intended to improve the safety, efficiency, and viability of transit operations during the COVID-19 pandemic and beyond.

-The report, which was approved by the Association’s Executive Committee on July 10, represents the culmination of two months of research, industry outreach and discussion overseen by the Association’s COVID-19 Transit Crisis Relief Task Force.
+The report, which was approved by the Association’s Executive Committee, represents the culmination of two months of research, industry outreach and discussion overseen by the Association’s COVID-19 Transit Crisis Relief Task Force.

 Task Force members include: